Bespoke: Contemporary usage

-In 1990, American writer William Safire questioned in a New York Times article what had become of "custom, a word fading from our fashion vocabulary in a blizzard of British usage".
+In 1990, the American writer William Safire questioned in a New York Times article what had become of "custom, a word fading from our fashion vocabulary in a blizzard of British usage".
 In a play on words, he wrote of the snob appeal of the word: "To be suitably trendy, bespeak to me of bespoke tailoring."
 Gentlemen's Quarterly magazine wrote that the word was "gaining in popularity", meaning "the opposite of off-the-rack".
 In its contemporary usage, it implies exclusivity, and is used as an aid in marketing and branding.
 A 2014 India Today article described bespoke as an emerging branding trend that marketers would need to embrace.

 A 2001 google search of "bespoke and software" produced 50,000 hits, many not in the UK or the US.
-The New York Times quoted an Indian tech director as saying the "global communications boom" contributed to a "superset of English vocabulary"; another business writer explained that software companies in India were accustomed to adapting their language depending on the client, so that switching between bespoke software and custom software was the equivalent of switching between lift and elevator or queue and line.
-By 2008, the term was more often used to describe software, database and computer applications than suits, shirts or shoes.
+The New York Times quoted an Indian technical director as saying the "global communications boom" contributed to a "superset of English vocabulary"; another business writer explained that software companies in India were accustomed to adapting their language depending on the client, so that switching between "bespoke software" and "custom software" was the equivalent of switching between lift and elevator or queue and line.
+By 2008, the term was more often used to describe software, databases, and computer applications than suits, shirts, or shoes.

-The BBC News Magazine wrote in 2008 that the word had increasingly been used to describe things other than websites, suits and shoes—like cars and furniture.
+The BBC News Magazine wrote in 2008 that the word had increasingly been used to describe things other than websites, suits, and shoes, such as cars, and furniture.
 Some examples of usage of the word are: